telerik/kendo-ui-core/docs/intro/widget-basics/create-custom-kendo-widget.md

         that.refresh();
     });

-The way the widget code now looks like is shown in the example below.
+The way the widget code now looks is shown in the example below.

 ###### Example